 Treatment Options for Hypoglycemia

-2. Wait 15 minutes and check blood sugar again.
-Do this if it’s still below 70 mg/dL.
+- Wait 15 minutes and recheck your blood sugar.
+If it’s still below 70 mg/dL, do this.

-3. After, have a small snack like peanut butter with crackers to keep levels stable.
+- Afterward, have a small snack like peanut butter with crackers to stabilize levels.

 Always carry glucose gel or tablets for emergencies.
-If you can’t swallow, use a glucagon kit your doctor prescribed.
+Use the glucagon kit your physician gave you if you can’t eat.
 This hormone makes the liver release glucose.
 Keep glucagon handy, even if you live alone.

-• Check expiration dates and keep supplies in easy spots, like purses or bedside tables.
+- Check expiration dates and keep supplies like purses or bedside tables in easy spots.

 “Follow the 15-15 rule strictly.
 Delayed treatment can lead to severe complications,” advises the American Diabetes Association.